nelsonjchen/fntoggle/README.md

 ## Known Issues

 The Keyboard Preference Pane does not update with values set by this tool while running.
-I don't know Cocoa but this probably has something to do with not expecting outsiders to change that setting.
-Either way, it's minor.

 ## License
 The Schism tracker code is GPL2 but wow a bunch of it looks to be the product of disassembling the Keyboard Preference Pane anyway like me.
-Regardless, this project is probably GPL2.
+Regardless, this project could be GPL2.

-I don't know if the CC-BY-SA code I used from the StackOverflow example counts.
-It's very reference material and the Oracle v.
-Google legal battle judgement would have probably said this is just me looking at how to use an API and not like making a mathematical representation or something.